 Water and Sewage

-Overview of sewer system for Muswellbrook and Denman
+Overview of sewerage system for Muswellbrook and Denman

 Muswellbrook and Denman are serviced by similar sewer networks, however the treatment processes for the raw sewage are different in each township.
 In general the treatment process follows the schematic below.